 Testing soil drainage

 How fast water drains through the soil in your yard is a vital piece of information to know because avocado trees are unlike any other in that they have a very low tolerance for their roots remaining soggy.

 So what you should do before planting in a spot is test the drainage.
 You simply dig a hole about a foot deep and a foot wide, fill it with water and wait for it to disappear.
 Then fill it again and see how long it takes for the water to disappear this second time.

-Getting the avocado tree from container into ground
+Removing the avocado tree from the container

 The largest size that most nurseries sell is in a 15-gallon container.
 These trees are so big and heavy that they require a different procedure unless you’re The Hulk.
-What I do is cut the container off the tree’s rootball rather than slide it off.
+What I do with a 15-gallon is cut the container off the tree’s rootball rather than slide it off.
 I lay the tree on its side next to the planting hole and, with a utility knife, slice down one side of the container and across the bottom.
 Then I roll the tree and slice up the other side.
 You can then pull the container off and slide the rootball into the hole.
 (It’s crucial to have made the hole the proper depth before sliding the tree in.)

 At this point, put some of the dirt from the hole back in around the sides of the tree’s rootball, but only about half way.
 Then fill the moat with water.
 After it drains, tamp it down with your fingers to get air pockets out and settle the soil around the roots.
 Then fill the hole with dirt up to the level of the tree’s container mix, but don’t cover the container mix with dirt.
 If you do, it will be hard to get water through the dirt and into the container mix where the tree’s roots are.

 Note that you’re only using your native soil to fill the hole.
 There’s never been any benefit shown in adding compost or fertilizer to an avocado tree’s planting hole.
 (This was studied and reported on in the same paper mentioned above, “Avocado Planting Systems.”)